Lunal98/go-sentinel/README.md

 ## ✨ Features

-* **State Management:** Define and transition between different operational states, each launching a specified long-running process.
+* **State Management:** Define and transition between different operational states, each launching a specified long-running process with customizable handlers.
 * **Graceful Process Control:** Ensures processes are started and stopped cleanly, with support for `SIGTERM` and `SIGKILL` fallbacks.
 * **Dynamic Configuration Reloading:** Update `go-sentinel`'s behavior on the fly by modifying its YAML configuration file (supports `SIGHUP` for state transitions).
 * **Task Scheduling:** Execute one-shot or periodic tasks.